Birthing Room decor, rooming in, and a complete nursery. Cesarean delivery and care is also available.

 Who can visit while we are in the hospital?

 Hospital visiting hours are 11:00 a.m. to 8:00 p.m with exception during our “Shh…Nap Time” program.
 So our mom’s can rest, we have limited visitation hours from 1:00 p.m to 3:00 p.m. each day.
 We require that all visitors check in at the OB Nurse’s Station before visiting OB patients.
 We also ask that visitors not visit if they are ill or have ill children.
 Children may visit if they are not sick.
 The father of the baby or Mom’s support person may visit at anytime.
 Father’s may stay all night if desired.
 Check with the nurse.
+The unit is locked at all times.
+Visitors may be allowed access by the OB nurse if the visitor is on the approved visitor list given to staff by the patient.
+Only those that the patient has specified will be allowed to visit in the OB Department.

 What training/experience do the OB Staff have?

 All are NRP (Neonatal Resuscitation Program) certified, Electronic Fetal Monitoring Certified, and have completed STABLE (Stabilization of newborn for transport) certification.
 All staff must also have CPR certification.
-All OB CNA’s are CPR certified and extensively trained in the care of newborns.

 How do you provide security against infant abduction?

 CMMC has an infant security system in operation at all times.
 Other security measures are also taken.
 Your nurse will visit with you about this when you are admitted.
+The OB unit is completely locked from entry at all times, unless approved visitation from the patient.

 Can I have my baby in my room with me all the time?